puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_writing_nix.markdown

         }

 This class declares other classes with the `include` function.
 Note the "if" conditional that sets different classes for different kernels using the `$kernel` fact.
-In this example, if an agent node is a Linux machine, Puppet will apply your `puppet_quickstart_app` class.
+In this example, if an agent is a Linux machine, Puppet will apply your `puppet_quickstart_app` class.
 If it is a Windows machine, Puppet will apply the `registry::compliance_example` class.
 For more information about declaring classes, see the [modules and classes chapters of Learning Puppet](/learning/modules1.html).

 1. From the command line on the Puppet master, navigate to the main manifest: `cd /etc/puppetlabs/code/environments/production/manifests`.
 2. Add the following Puppet code to the default node in `site.pp`, retaining the classes you have already added: